 2.5.2.2.
 For each adjustment component with a continuous variation, a sufficient number of characteristic positions shall be determined.

 2.5.2.3.
-The measurement of the carbon-monoxide content of exhaust gases shall be carried out for all the possible positions of the adjustment components, but for components with a continuous variation only the positions defined in paragraph 2.5.2.2. above shall be adopted.
+The measurement of the carbon-monoxide content of exhaust gases shall be carried out for all the possible positions of the adjustment components, but for components with a continuous variation only the positions defined in paragraph 2.5.2.2. shall be adopted.

 2.5.2.4.
 The Type II Test shall be considered satisfactory if one or both of the two following conditions is met:

 2.5.2.4.1.
-None of the values measured in accordance with paragraph 2.5.2.3. above exceeds the limit values;
+None of the values measured in accordance with paragraph 2.5.2.3. exceeds the limit values;

 2.5.2.4.2.
 The maximum content obtained by continuously varying one of the adjustment components while the other components are kept stable does not exceed the limit value, this condition being met for the various combinations of adjustment components other than the one which was varied continuously.